Part I: Denied entry to India with eVisa due to U.S. emergency passport

 I called the Indian visa number, explained my situation, and asked if they could change the number to meet my new emergency passport, but the man on the line told me they could not change the policy for me and my option was to apply for another eVisa with the new passport number.
 I asked if this could be rushed or done over the phone, but he told me I had to reapply online and it would take the normal processing time (up to 72 hours).

 Reapply for an Indian eVisa & reschedule our flight

 Because we booked the cheapest fare possible, we weren’t eligible for a refund or change from Air India, despite the fact we were denied entry by the airline.
 The only positive is that was had one really nice agent helping us, who was at least sympathetic to our situation.
-We had to buy another flight out of pocket (and hope that travel insurance pulled through for this – we are still hoping they will).
+We had to buy another flight out of pocket (and hope that travel insurance pulled through for this – another spoiler alert, they didn’t cover it).

 We then changed our tour start dates and canceled the place we booked in Rishikesh (thankfully that was still refundable), as we wouldn’t have time to go there anymore.

 Once we had our flight changed, I immediately applied online for a new eVisa at the airport, sending $75 more to the Indian government to cover the fee.
 Then we started looking for somewhere to stay in Frankfurt until Sunday.
 Accommodation in Frankfurt was crazy expensive – there was some trade show in town too which apparently happens there often, and that results in most places being booked.
 After having no luck with an affordable place and sending new couchsurfing requests, we reached back out to our original host and luckily, we were able to go back and stay with him, which saved us a lot of extra stress and money.